top of page

 • A two-fly rig with a Mysis Shrimp and a Zebra Midge is effective.

-• Use fine tippet and focus on precise presentations in slower runs and deep pools.
+• Use a fine tippet and focus on precise presentations in slower runs and deep pools.

 🏞️ Crystal River